privacy-scaling-explorations/core-program/2024/MODULE_0.md

 - **Specify Your Environment**: 💻 Mention your development environment, tools, and versions, if applicable.
 - **Be Polite and Patient**: 🙏 Remember to be courteous and patient while waiting for a response.

-### Useful Links
+### Where to Ask Questions

 - [Core Program Discord](https://discord.gg/Xd6wdU2QJg) - This is a good place to start as other students will have likely encountered similar questions and be able to help out.
 - [PSE Discord](https://discord.com/invite/sF5CT5rzrR) - This is the Discord chat for the entire PSE team.
 It consists of experts in the space doing active research and can answer some of your most technical questions.
 We recommend posting in the "#❓ask-any-question" channel.
-- [Core Program Telegram](#) - Some of you might prefer Telegram.
+- [Core Program Telegram](https://t.me/+h6P9q5Ia0vdlMDYx) - Some of you might prefer Telegram.
 While this might be less focused than Discord, it's still worth posting your questions here if you are looking for more help.

 ## Course Info

 This course was originally designed to help build the next generation of open-source contributors in the space of Zero Knowledge Proofs (ZKPs).
 The scope has since expanded to include concepts like Multi-Party Computation (MPC) and Fully Homomorphic Encryption (FHE).
 These topics can be encapsualted under a broader umbrella called Programmable Cryptography (ProgCrypto).

-Due to this context, it's not only enough to know the fundamentals of ProgCrypto, but it's necessary to understand the culture of open-source development, public goods, and how to use Git and Github effectively.
+It's not only enough to know the fundamentals of ProgCrypto, but it's necessary to understand the culture of open-source development, public goods, and how to use Git and Github effectively.

 ### Open-Source Culture, Git, and Github